 Friends are an essential part of our lives and naturally, we are concerned when any of them fall prey to undesirable practices such as drinking alcohol, smoking and drug abuse.
-It may not always be obvious if someone has been consuming drugs because tools such as needles and foil could easily be hidden away from view.
-However, there are tell-tale signs on the body that drop hints on that person’s involvement with drugs.
+It may not always be obvious if someone has been consuming drugs as needles and foil could easily be hidden away from view.
+However, there are still tell-tale signs on the body that drop hints of someone's involvement with drugs.

 What are some of the physical signs that I should look out for?